mcpython4-coding/core/doc/tasks.md

 - user_config.json storing local information across versions, like:
     - path to launcher
     - username

-- obfuscator
-- System to dynamically migrate code from deobf <-> obf and up versions [only simple changes]

 - Better custom LaunchWrapper use system [in progress]
 - PyCharm launch Configuration setup handler for dev env and mdk